 This presented me with an itch that desperately needed scratching, and so in mid-2016 I formed Wind Pioneers with the aim of bringing smarter engineering to the design and development of wind farm projects.

 One thing that was clear to me was that our engineering base should be in Bangalore, where the sun always shines, the dosas flow continuously and the wind engineers are the best in the world.
 Since 2016 we have gradually grown our team, acquiring talented individuals across a range of specialties from GIS to wind resource engineering to climate research.
 We have parameterised the “hair-ruffling” metrics into new approaches for prospecting for sites and are continuously working to improve the depth and speed of our analyses.

-We are proud to have now worked on the next generation of renewables projects across thirty-seven countries and five continents.
+We are proud to have now worked on the next generation of renewables projects across Forty Countries and Seven Continents.
 We’ve searched more than ten million square kilometers both onshore and offshore for new wind, solar and hybrid projects.
 We’ve designed layouts for over two hundred prospective projects totaling more than 20GW of potential future capacity.

 Yet we are still only at the start of our journey.
 We have lofty ambitions to “solve” the technical challenges of wind farm development, and that’s no easy feat and there’s an awful lot of work to be done.

 For this we need to build a team and our story is now a story of our team.
 A crack squad of Bangalore’s finest, doing what we can to bring clean, green energy to the world.
 We’re singularly focused in striving to reach our long-term ambitions.
 Well, except when we’re not hotly debating where the best mangos in town are to found…